quochungtran/LLM-Intelligent-Document-Processing-in-Banking/README.md

 ### Methodologies
 This service utilizes OpenAI agents for planning and integrates two specific tools:

-- `gather_homeloan_info_application`: This tool collects the user's home loan application information based on the following mandatory fields from chat history:
+-  Proposing agent prompt to collect the user's home loan application information based on the following mandatory fields from chat history:

 ```bash
 {